larkintuckerllc/k8s-cka-tutorial/04-know-how-to-configure-authentication-and-authorization/README.md

 2. Search for *certificate signing request* to find [Manage TLS Certificates in a Cluster](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/); provides process to sign a certificate signing request

-3.Search for *certificates* to find [PKI certificates and requirements](https://kubernetes.io/docs/setup/best-practices/certificates/); provides details on the neccessary x509 usages for client authentication
+3. Search for *certificates* to find [PKI certificates and requirements](https://kubernetes.io/docs/setup/best-practices/certificates/); provides details on the neccessary x509 usages for client authentication

 TODO: CHECK NEED FOR GROUP